-3.1.
-Photometric Stereo Data Capture
+3.1 Photometric Stereo Data Capture

 The Photometric Stereo setup.
-Our setup (see Figure 2) consists of the following main components:
+Our setup (see Figure 1, left) consists of the following main components:

-- RGB camera FLIR bfs-u3-32s4c-c with 8mm lens - 52 LED Golden Dragon OSRAM

-- · variable voltage for adjustable LED power - Arduino Mega 2560
+- RGB camera FLIR BFS-U3-32S4C-C with 8mm lens - 52 LED Golden Dragon OSRAM - · variable voltage for adjustable LED power - Arduino Mega 2560

 A custom printed circuit board (PCB) has been designed to host 52 bright LED controlled with by an Arduino Mega.
-The configuration of the LEDs was planar around the camera, as shown in Figure 1.
-A single set of images was captured per object and the camera parameters (acquisition and shutter speed) and LED voltage were adjusted to achieve the best object exposure, which is very critical for specular objects.
+The configuration of the LEDs was planar around the camera.
+A set of 52 images was captured per object.
+The camera parameters (aperture and shutter speed) and LED voltage were adjusted to achieve the best object exposure, which is very critical for specular objects.
+In particular, ISO sensitivity was set to zero and the exposure time has been changed depending on the shininess of the object (between 9 and 500 ms).
+We also changed the power of the LEDs for particularly specular objects to avoid over saturated images.
+We used the maximum color-depth possible for the camera which was 12-bit.
 All camera prepossessing was turned off during the acquisition, including white-balance and analog gain.